-$10 billion school construction bond on California ballot in November
+The California legislature has voted to place a $10 billion school construction bond proposal on the November ballot.

 The Los Angeles Times reports that if approved, Proposition 2 would enable the state to borrow $10 billion to help pay for repairs and upgrades at thousands of public elementary, middle and high schools and community colleges.
 A simple majority is needed for approval.